shiveshc/CRF_Cell_ID/Readme.md

 <img src = "extra/readme_img_v2.jpg" width = "40%" align = "right">
 <h1>CRF Cell ID</h1>
 <p>
-  A framework for automatically annotating biological identities of cells in brain images.
-For more details on the method read the paper.
+  This software was developed for automatically annotating biological identities of cells in dense brain images.
+  To learn about details of the method, please read the paper.
 </p>
 <p>
   This repository contains -